moaaz-bhnas/soha/README.md

 # Soha
-A CSS3 3d cube of a friend name's letters.
+A CSS3 3d rotating cube of a friend name's letters.
 One of a series of projects I built using CSS3 transforms and animation and SVG animation to cheer up my friends :D.

 ## Live
 https://moaaz-bhnas.github.io/soha/